Brenna Dowell: 2012–2014

 Following the Championships, Dowell was selected to represent the United States at the 2013 World Artistic Gymnastics Championships.
 In October, Dowell travelled to the World Championships in Antwerp, Belgium with Team USA.
-Dowell was selected and was intending to be a balance beam and uneven bars specialist.
-However, Dowell did not compete.
-Dowell was demoted to team alternate after teammate and 2012 Olympic Gold medalist, McKayla Maroney was selected to compete as an All-Around competitor.
-According to FIG rules, each country may only have 3 competitors on each apparatus.
-Following the World Championships, Dowell declined invitations to attend the Mexican Open in Acapulco, Mexico and two other World Cup events.
+She was selected and was intending to compete on the balance beam and uneven bars.
+However, Dowell was demoted to team alternate after teammate and 2012 Olympic Gold medalist, McKayla Maroney was selected to compete as an all-around competitor in addition to Biles and Ross.
+According to FIG rules, each country may only have three competitors on each apparatus.

-2014

 In February 2014, Dowell was selected as a last minute replacement for World Champion Simone Biles to compete in the 2014 American Cup.
 Dowell competed alongside teammate Elizabeth Price, who was also chosen as a replacement for the event following the withdrawal of 2012 Olympic Gold medalist Kyla Ross due to injury.
 Dowell placed second, winning the silver medal behind Price.

-Dowell competed on uneven bars only at the 2014 Secret U.S. Classic in Chicago, Illinois.
-She scored 11.200, placing 14th on that event and 16th overall.
+Dowell competed on uneven bars only at the 2014 Secret U.S. Classic.
+She scored 11.200, placing fourteenth on that event.
 Dowell was selected as the non-traveling alternate for the 2014 World Championships.